 Trees on Holmehill : In January 2019, the Foundation received permission from Stirling Council to remove 18 trees and undertake surgery work to a further 27 trees.
 The 4 week work programme was underway by early February 2019.

-danceSing provides enjoyable singing, dancing and pilates classes to create a highly accessible way of keeping active and making new friends.
-The classes are a great way to get fit and have fun in a relaxed and inclusive environment.
+danceSing, the choir that keeps you fit, provides enjoyable singing, dancing and pilates classes to create a highly accessible way of keeping active and making new friends.
 The class leaders are all professional musicians and dancers who will make you feel welcomed and ensure you're having a fabulous time.
 They are with you every step of the way whether you're looking to keep fit or just to simply socialise.
 No experience is necessary, and everyone is welcome.

 "There is no pressure, and people are really friendly and welcoming.
 I can feel my mood lift as soon as I walk through the door, and it's fun!"

-Tuesday – Strength & Stretch Pilates – Dunblane
+Dunblane – Strength & Stretch Based Pilates (ladies only)

-Classes also in Glasgow, Newton Mearns, Bearsden, East Kilbride, Hamilton, Edinburgh, Penicuik, and Inverclyde.
+Classes also in Glasgow, Newton Mearns, Bearsden, East Kilbride, Hamilton, Edinburgh, Penicuik, and Kinross.

 Coach My Sport will deliver a motor development program 'For Sports Fun & Success' for children aged 3 - 12.
 Multiskillz is a new and unique method to help children, regardless of their current ability to develop motor skills, speed, balance, and co-ordination, abilities that will stay with them through life but which are important to develop when you're young.
 The programme of fun, playful drills using cones, balloons, balls, and hoops for those aged 4-12 lets children work in teams, regardless of abilities.
 All classes are held at The Dunblane Centre.

 We teach evening and weekend classes from our bright, open studio in Dunblane.